See the Story Index for Wael Abdelgawad’s other stories.

 “It tells me,” I said flatly, “that it’s a stash house, and whatever you’re up to I don’t want to be involved.”

-“Once we all in the car, you head straight for that yard.
+“Once we all in the car, you burn rubber straight for that yard.
 That’s all you gotta do.”

 With that, Badger, Jelly and Pinkie exited the car.
 Pinkie stripped off her outer garments and tossed them into the front passenger seat, revealing a slender, feminine body in a black mini skirt and semi-transparent black sleeveless blouse.
 She took off the ball cap and shook out a mane of long, silky black hair.
 Lastly she shucked the Adidas sneakers and slipped on a pair of black high heels that she took from under the car seat.